-As noted in the IR 1, as a result of inter-agency and inter-programme collaboration and synergy, project has used the needs assessment information provided by UN FAO to identify the beneficiaries for fodder distribution under the Activity 1.1.3 Support to agricultural livelihoods rehabilitation.
+As noted in the IRs 1 and 2, as a result of inter-agency and inter-programme collaboration and synergy, project had used the needs assessment information provided by UN FAO to identify the beneficiaries for fodder distribution under the Activity 1.1.3 Support to agricultural livelihoods rehabilitation.

-In the reporting period, for the needs assessment purposes the project continued using information available in the UN multisector report "Multi-sector needs assessment (MSNA) 2nd round: report on humanitarian needs of people in a refugee like situation and hosting households affected in the conflict of Nagorno Karabakh", July, 2021", link: [Link replaced / shortened automatically] and information from "Armenia: REACH Economic Resilience Assessment Report - September 2021: report on economic livelihood challenges of refugee like population and host communities affected by the conflict in Nagorno Karabakh", an assessment implemented by REACH in the framework of "Coordination Steering group Armenia", funded by the European Union Humanitarian AidLink replaced / shortened automatically]
+In the reporting period, for the needs assessment purposes and final selection of beneficiaries the project continued using information available in the UN multisector report "Multi-sector needs assessment (MSNA) 2nd round: report on humanitarian needs of people in a refugee like situation and hosting households affected in the conflict of Nagorno Karabakh", July, 2021", link: [Link replaced / shortened automatically]

-The project considered and used needs assessment conducted by other UNDP projects, such as the Sustainable Communities programme, in particular, to identify target settlements, precise and changing needs of displaced population, lessons learnt.
-Meanwhile, the project continued extensive consultations with local administrations, partners, other relevant organizations and stakeholders in Syunik and Gegharkunik regions through field visits with the aim to inform the parties about the project's overall pace, activities, and specifics, and acquire additional needs assessment and verification information.
+and information from "Armenia: REACH Economic Resilience Assessment Report - September 2021: report on economic livelihood challenges of refugee like population and host communities affected by the conflict in Nagorno Karabakh", an assessment implemented by REACH in the framework of "Coordination Steering group Armenia", funded by the European Union Humanitarian Aid.
+[Link replaced / shortened automatically]

-Contacts with EU delegation in Armenia and other parties implementing EU ECHO projects were sustained and developed for information exchange, lessons learnt, potential modifications in the activities, rectifying possible problems in the fields.
-Intense consultations were carried with head of Syunik marz administration (the main target area of the project) with the aim to utilize their capacity vis-à-vis supporting the implementation of project activities in the field.
+In this reporting period the project continued using needs assessment conducted by other UNDP projects, such as the Sustainable Communities programme, particularly to finalize identification of target settlements for Activity 2- street lights modernizing.
+The project continued its consultations with local administrations, partners, other relevant organizations and stakeholders in Syunik and Gegharkunik regions through frequent field visits with the aim to inform the parties about the project's overall pace, activities, and specifics, and acquire additional needs assessment and verification information.

-Post distribution monitoring of fodder distribution and paid on job training activities were conducted and results assessed.
-Project used the experience and grasp of 6 local NGOs, contacted in this period for assisting to provide agricultural and non-agricultural mini-grants.
-Additional need assessments were conducted by each of these organizations in their respective areas to further identify the needs of DPs and local population.
-The selection of the beneficiaries was based on these needs assessments as well.
-As a result of these assessments, the project was reassured that small scale agricultural and non-agricultural micro grants will indeed play a vital role for vulnerable and displaced families to preserve their livelihoods.
-A noticeable update was that the largest concentration of DPs is in Syunik Goris area, so the project considered this fact addressing proportionately more potential beneficiaries in this region.
+Contacts with ECHO field office in Kiev, parties implementing ECHO projects in Armenia and EU delegation in Armenia (in charge of other development projects in the same areas) were sustained and developed for information exchange, lessons learnt, potential modifications in the activities, rectifying possible problems in the fields.

-Additional consultations with local communities and administrations in Sisian and Tatev regions (Syunik marz) allowed the project to finalize areas where street lighting will be modernized.
+Regular consultations were carried with Syunik marz administration (the main target area of the project) with the aim to utilize their capacity vis-à-vis supporting the implementation of project activities in the field.
+Particularly, in this reporting period project constantly collaborated with the administration of Tatev and Sisian enlarged communities for the final needs assessments and identification of settlements for street lighting systems modernization.
+Data provided by those administrations were crucial in the selection of target settlements and needs assessments for night-movement safety for the local population.

+Project continued using used the experience of its 6 local NGOs, partners.
+Each of these organizations conducted additional need assessments in their respective areas to analyze the latest developments in the regions and movements of DPs.
+The final selection of the beneficiaries was based on these needs assessments also.
+A noteworthy result of these additional assessments was that the largest concentration of DPs continue to remain in Syunik larger area, despite some movement to the surroundings of capital.
+Thus, the project considered this fact addressing proportionately more potential beneficiaries in this region.
 Project and UNDP closely monitor the identified risks and will react in due course.

-Beneficiaries
+5. Beneficiaries